-- c.
-Traffic Data Collection.
-Existing traffic conditions will be documented for the weekday AM and PM peak hours from historical data and by conducting turning movement manual counts from 7:45 a.m. to 10:15 a.m. and 4:00 p.m. to 6:15 p.m. at the following intersections: - Purchase Street at Lake Street; - Purchase Street at Tower Road - 2.
-Potential Impacts - a.
+- a.
 "No Build" Traffic Volumes/Capacity Analysis to include background traffic growth and other proposed projects in the area, to the extent known and taking into account any information received from the Town of Harrison Building Department and Planning Board.
-"No Build" and "Build" traffic volume analyses will be estimated for the year 2025 (estimated year of operation). - b.
-"Build" Traffic Volumes/Capacity Analysis Using the Institute of Transportation Engineers (ITE) trip Generation Manual, 10th Edition anticipated trip generation will be modeled for the Proposed Action including construction and operations.
+"No Build" and "Build" traffic volume analyses will be estimated for the year 2027 (estimated year of operation). - b.
+"Build" Traffic Volumes/Capacity Analysis Using the Institute of Transportation Engineers (ITE) Trip Generation Manual, 10th Edition anticipated trip generation will be modeled for the Proposed Action including construction and operations.
 Arrival and departure distributions will be developed based upon a review of existing traffic volumes on the roadway network and data provided by WJWW.
 The pre- and post-construction traffic volumes will be added to the No-Build traffic volumes to get the "Construction Traffic Volumes" and the "Build" traffic volumes.
 The Site Generated Traffic Volumes will be assigned to the roadway network based on the anticipated arrival and departure distributions.
 The Site Generated Traffic Volumes will be combined with the No Build Traffic Volumes to obtain the Build Traffic Volumes for each of the peak hours.
-A Synchro network model will be developed to model the intersections and assess the differences in traffic operation between build and no-build conditions. - i.
+A Synchro network model will be developed to model the intersections and assess the differences in traffic operation between build and no-build conditions.

+- i.
 Impacts will be analyzed for traffic capacity by comparing accident rates to the statewide average.
-In addition, an increase in traffic volume above 5% of the existing condition might indicate that mitigation is warranted. - Changes in levels of service (LOS) will be analyzed and compared to acceptable industry standards.
-Where the existing LOS is A or B, a change in two LOS might precipitate a mitigation.
-Where existing LOS is C, D or E, an increase in turning delay beyond 10 seconds might precipitate a mitigation. - c.
-Describe on-site traffic access and circulation, including stopping sight distances and truck turning analyses at the site driveway and intersections identified to demonstrate that fire apparatus, construction and delivery vehicles will be able to access, circulate and leave the site.
+In addition, an increase in traffic volume above 5% of the existing condition might indicate that mitigation is warranted. - ii.
+Changes in levels of service (LOS) will be analyzed and compared to acceptable industry standards.
+Where the existing LOS is A or B, a change in two LOS might warrant mitigation.
+Where existing LOS is C, D or E, an increase in turning delay beyond 10 seconds might warrant mitigation. - c.
+Describe on-site traffic access and circulation, including stopping sight distances and truck turning analyses at the site driveway and intersections identified to assess whether fire apparatus, construction and delivery vehicles will be able to access, circulate and leave the site. - Impacts for access and circulation will be analyzed based on whether or not turning radii or sight distance meet the minimum criteria using ITE industry standards. - d.
+Describe potential impacts to character of surrounding streets and provide a qualitative analysis on the proposed truck route and its safety. - e.
+Provide a parking analysis for proposed uses on site. - f.
+Discuss any temporary or permanent measures that may be required or become necessary. - 3.
+Mitigation Measures - a.
+Discuss and evaluate mitigation measures for all identified significant adverse impacts.